jmeegan2/AI-Powered-Resume-Analyzer/README.md

 - Node.js (v16+ recommended)
 - npm or yarn
 - Google Gemini API key (set as `GEMINI_API_KEY` in your environment)
-- To get API key go to https://aistudio.google.com/app/apikey and create a new key

 ### Installation
 1. **Clone the repository:**